PitPik/circularjs/heroes/README.md

 # Tutorial: Tour of Heroes

 The Tour of Heroes tutorial covers the fundamentals of Circular.
 In this tutorial you will build an app that helps a staffing agency manage its stable of heroes.
+See a [live demo here](https://pitpik.github.io/circularjs/heroes)

 This basic app has many of the features you'd expect to find in a data-driven application.
 It acquires and displays a list of heroes, edits a selected hero's detail, and navigates among different views of heroic data.